alychace/hyde/portfolio.md

 ---
-layout: page
+layout: default
 title: Hire Me
 hidden: true
 ---

+# Hi, I'm Aly.

+---

 ## Who I Am

-1. I'm Aly.
-2. I'm a Content Operations Specialist at Global Savings Group.
+1. I'm a Content Operations Specialist at Global Savings Group.
-3. I'm a Game Boy modder and retro enthusiast at <a href="https://instagram.com/alygbmods">Aly's Mods</a>.
+2. I'm a Game Boy modder and retro enthusiast at <a href="https://instagram.com/alygbmods">Aly's Mods</a>.
-4. I have degrees in Applied Linguistics (BA) and Anthropology (MA).
+3. I have degrees in Applied Linguistics (BA) and Anthropology (MA).
-5. I was a PhD student and instructor in Moving Image Studies at <a href="https://gsu.edu">GSU</a>.
+4. I was a PhD student and instructor in Moving Image Studies at <a href="https://gsu.edu">GSU</a>.

 <hr>